MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-from-excel-to-stunning-report.md

 The report opens in Editing view and displays the blank report canvas.
 On the right are the **Visualizations**, **Filters**, and **Fields** panes.
 Your Excel workbook table data appears in the **Fields** pane.
 At the top is the name of the table, **financials**.
 Under that, Power BI lists the column headings as individual fields.

-Do you see the Sigma symbols in the Fields list?
-Power BI has detected that those fields are numeric.
-Power BI also indicates a geographic field with a globe symbol.
+Notice the Sigma symbols in the Fields list.
+Power BI has detected the numeric fields.
+Power BI detect geographic fields and displays a globe symbol.

 ![Screenshot of the Fields pane, highlighting Excel entries.](media/service-from-excel-to-stunning-report/power-bi-fields-list-financial.png)